 The Traffic Manager (TMX) (Bussink et al. 2005; Nuic 2003) was used as the simulation platform for this study.
-TMX is a fast-time modeling system developed by NLR and jointly maintained with NASA.
+TMX is a fast-time modeling system developed by the Dutch Aerospace Agency - Nationaal Lucht- en Ruimtevaartlaboratorium (NLR) and jointly maintained with the National Aeronautics and Space Administration (NASA).
 A large set of simulations of different traffic scenarios can be performed using TMX by varying relevant initial conditions.
-TMX has flight management system (FMS) and ADS-B models and uses the Airborne Spacing for Terminal Arrival Routes (ASTAR) spacing algorithm developed by NASA (Abbott 2015).
+TMX has a flight management system (FMS), ADS-B models, and uses the Airborne Spacing for Terminal Arrival Routes (ASTAR) spacing algorithm developed by NASA (Abbott 2015).
 In this study, each traffic scenario consisted of a string of six aircraft.
 The first aircraft followed a selected target speed profile and the five remaining aircraft performed IM as a string of aircraft.
 In this section, the selected wind uplink options and the initial conditions used in various traffic scenario simulations are described in detail.

-A. Airspace Environment
+Airspace Environment

-This simulation investigated IM operations at the Phoenix Sky Harbor airport, using the west flow configuration.
-A total of three arrivals were simulated:
+The first set of simulations investigated IM operations at the Phoenix Sky Harbor airport (KPHX), using the west flow configuration.
+Three arrival routes were simulated: